AL6981/Fostering-an-Inclusive-Community/workshop-1.md

 Judgements, characterizations => Feelings
 What's wrong with you => What's going on for them

+**In the Intent vs Impact Lesson** you were asked to reflect on a miscommunication between Daniela and David, and consider some issues that may have arisen.
+Would anyone like to share an issue they identified as potentially problematic?

+~How could the use of norms have helped avoid this situation, or, resolve it without conflict/frustration?

 Here are a few sentence starters that lead a conversation toward a collaborative and positive outcome:

 ~Sharing the impact